 It was at that prayer meeting that I learned of the Geftakys Assembly website and bulletin board.
 I was a staunch supporter of the Assembly, so I determined to see what all the fuss was about and started to read the bulletin board.

 I was shocked, and posted a "rebuke" which invoked quite a reaction.
 Initially, I posted anonymously, in an effort to figure things out, thinking that BB posters might change their minds about continuing Assemblies, but also with the understanding that I might change mine.

-In a blog post Michael Spencer said, "On one comprehensive list of cultic characteristics as described by various sources, the following statements appeared in various descriptions of cults and cultic behavior:
+In an Internet Monk list of cultic characteristics as described by various sources, the following statements appear in various descriptions of cults and cultic behavior:

 In my experience, the Ottawa Assembly group exhibited all of the above characteristics.